Ireland Study & Employment Information

 Postgraduate students can stay in Ireland for 24 months in employment, following their studies.

-If you have graduated from a university you can avail of this scheme.
+If you have graduated from a university in Ireland, you can avail of this scheme.

 Employers can hire graduates who are eligible to work for up to 40 hours per week.